Stella Maris College (Montevideo)

 The Christian Brothers College of Montevideo, commonly referred as Stella Maris College – Christian Brothers or just Christian, is a private, co-educational, not-for-profit Catholic primary and secondary school run by the Christian Brothers of Ireland.
 The school is located in the residential neighborhood of Carrasco Norte, Montevideo, Uruguay.
 The school's headmaster is Patricia Ponce de Leon.
 The school is a member of the International Baccalaureate Organization (IBO), currently offering the International Baccalaureate Diploma Program (IBDP).
 The college also offers valuable international exams such as the IGCSE programs and the A levels.
-It has a long list of distinguished former pupils, including economists, engineers, architects, lawyers, politicians and even F1 champions.
+It has a long list of distinguished former pupils, including economists, engineers, architects, lawyers, politicians and sportspeople.

 The school has also played an important part in the development of rugby union in Uruguay, with the creation of Old Christians Club, the school's alumni club.

-Location

-The school is located in the south-east neighborhood of Carrasco Norte in Montevideo's metropolitan area.

-History

-It was founded in 1955 by the Christian Brothers, the founders also of Cardinal Newman College, Buenos Aires.

-At the time of its founding, many Uruguayan upper class Catholics were dissatisfied with the public school educational system and desired that their children receive a religious education.
-Between 1953 and 1954 the Christian Brothers established a congregation in Uruguay and founded a school for boys in the exclusive suburb of Carrasco.

-They had an organizational committee composed of the Moor family, Davie, Surraco Germain, Manuel Pérez del Castillo and Stella Ferreira, Adolfo Gelsi Bidart, Enrique Rozada, Antonio Barreiro, Conrad Hughes, Francisco Ferrer, Rodolfo Anaya, Antonio Galan, Eduardo Strauch and Jorge Alvarez Olloniego.
-They also worked with Gallinal Alberto Heber, William Strauch, Roberto Houni, Jorge Eduardo Aznárez and Berenbau.

-After arduous negotiations, in early 1955, Brothers Nairobi J. I. Doorley and J. V. Ryan arrived from Nairobi to make final arrangements for the opening of the school.
-They rented a house located at 6585 Republic of Mexico Promenade Corner Puyol.
-Brother Doorley returned to Buenos Aires and was replaced by Brother P. C. Kelly.
-Shortly after, Brothers J. V. O'Reilly and H. G. McCaig arrived.

-Classes began on May 2, 1955.
-That year a polio epidemic forced authorities to postpone the start of courses.
-Brother Patrick Kelly was a devotee of the Virgin Mary and, since the school was facing the sea, decided to call it "Stella Maris", as the parish in the area.